Ejmz216/Ejmz216/README.md

 <br />
 <p align="center">
-  <h3> I'm an Electonic and Telecom Engineer and a Self-taught Frontend Developer from colombia.</h3>
+  <h3> I'm an Electonic and Telecom Engineer and Frontend Developer from colombia.</h3>
 </p>

 🔭 Things I am currently working on or i like: